“RING OF FIRE EXPEDITIONS” presents our 43rd solar eclipse tour:

 Our 43rd solar eclipse expedition occurs at the Arctic Circle.
 The location of the eclipse was chosen based on weather prospects and convenience of access.
 While somewhat remote, Spitzbergen is in prime position for eclipse viewing!
 Those of you who have been on our Alaska aurora tours in winter will have experienced a bit of the type of temperatures that can be expected in Spitzbergen.
 The month of March is characterized by essentially constant daily high temperatures, with daily highs around 14°F throughout the month, exceeding 33°F or dropping below -6°F only one day in ten.

 The tour will be coordinated and led by Paul D. Maley of the NASA Johnson Space Center Astronomical Society.
-It will originate in Longyearbyen, Spitzbergen, Norway though we will have air space available from Oslo to Longyearbyen and back available at optional cost.
+It will originate in Longyearbyen, Spitzbergen, Norway though we have air space available from Oslo to Longyearbyen and back available at extra cost which must be booked along with this tour.
+International airfare may be booked separately by you or via Future Travel.
 A fixed eclipse observation site will be pre-determined and there will also be a mobile capability.
-Selections will have to be made in 2014.
-We reserve the right to modify the site in real time in order to attempt to maximize the chance of successful eclipse observation due to local weather changes.
+S We reserve the right to modify the site in real time in order to attempt to maximize the chance of successful eclipse observation due to local weather changes.
 Due to the Arctic terrain and cold temperatures expected there will be very limited ranging ability on the day of the eclipse.

 BASIC TOUR ITINERARY